csci-1301/csci-1301.github.io/labs/ChemicalElements/readme.md

 We now want to significantly improve this class, by adding:

 #.
-An attribute for the billing point,
+An attribute for the boiling point,
 #.
 All the tools needed to display the information in Fahrenheit degree, in addition to Celsius and Kelvin.

-You may want to comment part, of all of your "Program.cs" file, before starting to change your class.
+You may want to comment part, or all of your "Program.cs" file, before starting to change your class.

 - Add an attribute for the boiling point (in Kelvin).
 - Modify the constructor, so that it takes a 4th argument, and sets its value to be the value of the boiling point attribute.